Wallsend: Coal mining

 Much of Wallsend's early industry was driven by coal mining.
 The Wallsend Colliery consisted of seven pits which were active between 1778 and 1935.
 In the 1820s the pits became incorporated as Russell's Colliery, which then became the Wallsend and Hebburn Coal Company Ltd. By 1924 the colliery employed 2,183 people.
 Its most prominent manager was mining and railway engineer John Buddle who helped develop the Davy Lamp.

 Between 1767 and 1925 there were 11 major incidents recorded at the colliery resulting in over 209 deaths.
 On 18 June 1835 a gas explosion in one of the tunnels killed 102 miners, the youngest of whom was aged eight and the oldest 75.
 Many of the dead were found with their cloth caps in their mouths.
 This is believed to have been an attempt to prevent inhalation of the gas which eventually killed them.
 The bodies were extracted and buried in St Peter's churchyard at the top of the bank overlooking the Wallsend Burn.
 A plaque has been erected within the churchyard to commemorate this tragedy.

+In 1969 the Rising Sun Colliery in Wallsend was closed.
+It was the last Tyneside colliery on the north bank of the river.